Brooklyn's Finest

-Brooklyn's Finest is a 2009 American crime film directed by Antoine Fuqua and written by Michael C. Martin.
+Brooklyn's Finest is a 2009 American crime drama film directed by Antoine Fuqua and written by Michael C. Martin.
 It stars Richard Gere, Don Cheadle, Ethan Hawke, and Wesley Snipes.
 The film premiered at the 2009 Sundance Film Festival on January 16, 2009, and was released in the United States on March 5, 2010.

 Plot

 Detective Sal Procida shoots someone named Carlo Powers, grabs a bag of money and flees.
 Sal confesses the murder to a priest, asking for help with his financial situation: his wife is pregnant with twins, and they live in a moldy house too small for their four existing children.

 Desperate to move, Sal arranged to purchase a larger home through a woman who owes him a favor.
 The down payment is due the following Tuesday, and Sal is still short.
 Sal, who is a New York City Police Department (NYPD) narcotics detective, has begun to steal drug money from raids.

 Alcoholic, suicidal officer Eddie Dugan is a week from retirement after 22 years of unremarkable service.
 Despite his impending retirement, Eddie is assigned to oversee a rookie.

 Officer Clarence "Tango" Butler is an undercover cop working the drug beat.
 Tango is tired of the kind of attention attracted by a black man in a black BMW.
 Having been promised a promotion including a desk job for years, Butler is finally offered detective first grade if he betrays his friend Caz Phillips, a criminal recently released from federal prison.
 Federal Agent Smith instructs Tango to set up a drug deal that will ensure Caz's arrest and return to prison.

-Eddie's rookie partner has a background with the Marine Corps and becomes disgusted with Eddie's apparent cowardice and cynicism.
-The rookie asks to be reassigned, but is killed on his next assignment.
-Eddie's second rookie partner accidentally fires his gun near a teenager's head during a petty theft investigation.
+Eddie's first rookie, a former Marine, becomes disgusted with Eddie's apparent cowardice and cynicism.
+The rookie asks to be reassigned to a new training officer but is killed on his first call.
+Eddie's second rookie accidentally fires his gun near a teenager's head during a petty theft investigation.
 The teenager goes deaf, leaving the NYPD facing a public relations nightmare.
 During the investigation, Eddie is remorseful for what will happen to the rookie, but refuses to twist the truth to portray the teen as a drug dealer despite encouragement by Internal Affairs investigators.